Sampling and Remote Estimation for the Ornstein-Uhlenbeck Process through Queues: Age of Information and Beyond: Main Results

 Because $f(\beta)$ is decreasing and has a unique root, one can use a bisection search method to solve \eqref{thm1_eq22}, which is illustrated in Algorithm \ref{alg1}.
-The bisection search method has a global linear convergence speed.
+The bisection search method has a globally linear convergence speed.

 To achieve an even faster convergence speed, we can use Newton's method \cite{Mathews2004Numerical}